Up to 10,000 victims a year – and no witnesses?

 Despite a ban on hunting wild mammals with dogs under the Hunting Act 2004, cub hunting – also known as autumn hunting – remains a widely practiced part of hunting, as it is used to train young and inexperienced hounds to follow the scent of and learn how to kill a fox.

-The hunting community openly admitted to taking part in the practice before the 2004 hunting ban, saying that up to 10,000 fox cubs were killed by them annually during cub hunting1.
-While the practice is now strongly denied by registered hunts, evidence shows that the practice continues2.
+The hunting community openly admitted to taking part in the practice before the 2004 hunting ban, saying that up to 10,000 fox cubs were killed by them annually during cub hunting.
+While the practice is now strongly denied by registered hunts, evidence shows that the practice continues.

 Eduardo Gonçalves, CEO for the League Against Cruel Sports said:

 “Cub hunting is one of the hunting fraternity’s dirtiest secrets, and one which I’m sure will come as a horrible shock to the majority of people unaware that this callous practice continues to take place.